ArmaanMcleod/Shell/src/README.md

 # Structure of files

 #### Makefile
-Compiles the prject by typing 'make'.
+Compiles the project by typing 'make'.

 #### logic.c/logic.h
 Files which contain all the logic for the shell.